-Exchange Bidding is also an RTB auction, but fully managed by Google.
-Google generates a bid request and pass it to Ad Manager for auction.
-Then this bid request is categorized based in visitors demographics, ad type, size, and format.
+Exchange Bidding is also an RTB auction but fully managed by Google.
+Google generates a bid request and passes it to Ad Manager for auction.
+Then this bid request is categorized based on visitors’ demographics, ad type, size, and format.
 Depending on the category, the bid request is presented to interested bidders, initiating a server-side auction.
-According to Google, exchange bidding is designed to reduce the complexity of bidding process for publishers and advertisers.
+According to Google, exchange bidding is designed to reduce the complexity of the bidding process for publishers and advertisers.

 Both, header bidding and exchange bidding are designed to sell inventory to the highest bidder by making it available to multiple demand partners.
 However, the execution process is very different for both.
 And due to this difference, these processes are often compared.
 Here is the detailed difference between header bidding and exchange bidding:

 Advantages of Header Bidding over Exchange Bidding

 Transparency: Header bidding is often chosen by publishers because they can have complete control over the bidding process.
 Also, publishers can oversee the bidding process along with access to all the ad transaction data.
 However, with EBDA, Google is in-charge, the entire process is hidden from publishers and they have to accept the amount given to them.